ImValox/DTM/README.md

-# Music Downloader
+# Deezer To Mp3

-This project is a simple Python script that allows you to download music in MP3 format using its unique identifier.
-It utilizes the API of an online music service to search for and retrieve the corresponding audio files.
+This project is a simple Python script that allows you to download playlist and album in MP3 format using its unique identifier.
+It utilizes the API of Deezer to search for and retrieve the corresponding audio files.

 ## Prerequisites